EPBCproject/pymscrape/README.md

 ## Installation
 1. Click the green "Code" button above, then "Download ZIP".
 (Advanced users should use GIT.)
     1. Extract the ZIP file.
-You should end up with a folder called `pymscrape`.
+You should end up with a folder called pymscrape.
     On windows, the recommended location for this directory is `C:\Users\<username>\Documents\pymscrape`, replacing `<username>` with your own Windows user name.
 1. Download the [miniconda](https://docs.conda.io/en/latest/miniconda.html) installer.